|Published||Report Code||Available Format||Pages|

-China Electric Bus Market
+Dynamics of China Electric Bus Market

-China Electric Bus Market Dynamics
+Structural Analysis of China Electric Bus Market

-China Electric Bus Market - Competitive Landscape
+Competitive Landscape of China Electric Bus Market

 The Chinese electric bus market is moderately consolidated, as the major share of the market is cumulatively possessed by three players, namely Zhengzhou Yutong Group Co.
 Ltd., BYD Co.
 Ltd., and Zhongtong Bus & Holding Co.
 Ltd. Some of the other major players operating in the market are Higer Bus Co.
 Ltd., King Long United Automotive Industry Co.
 Ltd., Dongfeng Motor Corp., Liaoning Huanghai Automobile Import & Export Co.
 Ltd., and Anhui Ankai Automobile Co.
 Ltd.